PUR vs ZeroWater: An Objective, Data-Driven Analysis

 PUR and ZeroWater both sell a series of water filter pitchers and dispensers, which provide a convenient, affordable at-home water filtration solution.

-Both brands are affordable, but ZeroWater’s ongoing cost of filters is much higher than PUR’s, and PUR has been certified to remove more contaminants.
-In our testing, the ZeroWater pitcher did a better job at reducing the contaminants detected in our water, but we were disappointed that both filters also greatly reduced healthy minerals.
+Both brands are affordable, but ZeroWater’s ongoing cost of filters is much higher than PUR’s.
+That said, the Culligan ZeroWater has the most performance certifications, and in our testing, both ZeroWater pitchers did a better job at reducing the contaminants detected in our water.
+We were disappointed that PUR and ZeroWater’s filters all greatly reduced healthy minerals.

 📊 Our Testing Data

 The next table highlights the 6 key metrics we used to test and rank the ZeroWater and PUR water filter pitchers.
-You can compare the results for both filters here.
+You can compare the results for the filters here.

 FactorPURZeroWater